 - Voids (natural or man-made) and concealed voids

-Another important but frequently taken for granted aspect in concrete boom operation is re-training of all workers in the pumping job chain.
-While these people may have gained experience in their previous jobs, it is imperative to always update their knowledge and skills with current technology, safety requirements and loss prevention.
+Another important but frequently taken for granted aspect in concrete boom operation is the re-training of all workers in the pumping job chain.
+While these people may have gained experience in their previous jobs, it is imperative to always update their knowledge and skills with current technology, safety requirements, and loss prevention.
 Wearing of personal protective equipment must also be inculcated in their mind.
 In a way, keeping each and every person in the chain of command to operate the equipment must exercise extra vigilance in everything they do.